purelb/purelb/content/how_it_works/virtint/_index.md

 hide: toc, nextpage
 ---

 The Virtual Internet is important for clusters where a new IPNET is used for LoadBalancer services.
 These addresses are added to the cluster and require routing to be accessed.
 Use cases for this configuration are:

 1. Cluster is installed behind network routers.
-Where the cluster is installed behind network routers, this mechanism can be used to have the addresses added to the virtual interface dynamically advertized using any network routing protocol.
+Where the cluster is installed behind network routers, this mechanism can be used to have the addresses added to the virtual interface dynamically advertised using any network routing protocol.
 2. A CNI that uses a routing protocol, such as BGP to create the CNI network.
 Larger clusters are often deployed over multiple networks with BGP routing used between nodes and Top-of-Rack switches.
-There Virtual interface mechanism allows LoadBalancer addresses to be combined in advertisements used by the CNI to construct the network.
+In this case, the Virtual interface mechanism allows LoadBalancer addresses to be combined in advertisements used by the CNI to construct the network.
 3. Scaling & Redundancy.
-Unlike a local address, an allocated virtual address is added to every node and that node can be advertized as a nexthop to the allocated address.
-By enabling load balancing in the upstream router(s) the router can distribute the traffic among the nodes advertizing the address increasing capacity and redundancy
+Unlike a local address, an allocated virtual address is added to every node and that node can be advertised as a nexthop to the allocated address.
+By enabling load balancing in the upstream router(s) the router can distribute the traffic among the nodes advertising the address which increases capacity and redundancy.

 When PureLB identifies that the address provided by the Service Group is not part of a local interface subnet, it undertakes the following steps: